enku/gentoo-build-publisher/docs/how-to-install.md

 The first step is to install Gentoo on a virtual machine.
 There is nothing special about doing this for GBP.
 Either testing or stable branches should suffice.
 From now on we assume it's being installed on an amd64-based virtual machine, but other hardware types may work as well.
-A typical Handbook-style installation should suffice.
+There are [official Gentoo virtual machine images](https://www.gentoo.org/downloads/) available.

 Your virtual machines should be connected to a network which is accessible from all the machines it will publish for.